 - “Serious physical harm” is defined as “any physical injury to a child that seriously impairs the child’s health or physical well-being, including, but not limited to, brain damage, a skull or bone fracture, subdural hemorrhage or hematoma, dislocation, sprain, internal injury, poisoning, burn or scald, or severe cut” (MCL 750.135a(3)(b); 750.136b(1)(f))

 Need help after an automobile crash?
 Call the attorneys at Michigan Auto Law

 If you have been injured in an automobile crash or personal injury accident and would like to speak with an experienced auto accident attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our injury attorneys.
-You can also get help from one of our attorneys by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from one of our attorneys by visiting our contact page or you can use the chat feature on our website.